 Past issues of publications.
 Examples would include Perspective, (1940s); the AIP CalChapter News (1950s-1960s); California Planner (1970s -), Westplan (1980s), and/or their successors.

 Regular Organizational Records.
-For each of the entities or bodies provided in Section 1 above, the following records should be retained and transmitted on an annual basis to the Chapter Historian, where applicable:
+For each of the entities or bodies identified above, the following records should be retained and transmitted on an annual basis to the Chapter Historian, where applicable:

 Annual Budget